pedro21medeiros/pedro21medeiros/README.md

 - 📫 How to reach me **pedro21medeiros@gmail.com**

-- 📄 At the moment I'm working as a frontend developer in a Brazilian company
+- 📄 At the moment I'm working as a fullstack developer in a Brazilian company

 <h3 align="left">Connect with me:</h3>
 <p align="left">